 Restrooms can be found in the Visitor Center (East and West Pavilions), Children's Garden, Thornhill Education Center (limited hours), Administration & Research Center (limited hours), Big Rock Visitor Station (portable facility), Prairie Visitor Station (portable facility), and the Thornhill Shelter.
 The restrooms in the Visitor Center include family stations.
 All restrooms are wheelchair accessible.

 The Visitor Center at the Arboretum boasts a permanent exhibit enticing visitors to explore seasonal delights.
-In addition, there is an information desk, member help, The Arboretum Store, The Ginkgo Restaurant and Café, and indoor and outdoor seating areas.
+The center also houses the Information Desk, the Member Services Desk, The Arboretum Store, The Ginkgo Restaurant and Café, and indoor and outdoor seating areas.